Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Introduction

-To fill this research gap, in this paper, we investigate the behavior of the LLM GPT-4o through the lens of value of travel time (VOT) to understand its values and human resemblance.
-We focus on VOT for two reasons: First, it is the most critical metric of economic behavior in transportation planning with profound implications for cost-benefit analysis.
-Second, its nature as a time-cost trade-off makes it highly sensitive to context, allowing us to rigorously test the LLM's behavior in different contexts.
-Empirically, we use factorial design and prompt engineering on a human VOT study \citep{calfee2001} to quantify the VOT of GPT-4o and its sensitivity to transportation contexts.
-Furthermore, we compare the LLM VOT and human VOT both qualitatively and quantitatively to gain insight into their similarities and differences.
-Our results indicate a high degree of behavioral similarity between the LLM and humans on VOT, and demonstrate that the LLM exhibits reasonable sensitivity to transportation contexts.
-However, we also discover that the LLM's travel context sensitivity is not as pronounced as that of human travelers, particularly in the income elasticity of VOT.
-To our knowledge, this study is the first to systematically analyze an LLM's VOT and its sensitivity to transportation contexts.
-Our findings contribute to a fundamental understanding of LLM behaviors in transportation and offer insights for the possible future application of LLM agents.
+To fill this research gap, in this paper, we investigate the behavior of three popular LLMs: GPT-4o, Gemini-2.5-pro, and Claude-Sonnet-4 through the lens of value of travel time (VOT) to understand their values and human resemblance.
+We focus on VOT for two reasons: First, VOT is the fundamental metric governing cost-benefit analysis; therefore, meaningful alignment in this metric is a prerequisite for the LLMs to function as simulated entities of human travelers and engage in agent-based simulations and synthetic data generation.
+Second, its nature as a time-cost trade-off provides a rigorous test of the model's responsiveness to the context.
+Methodologically, we use factorial design and prompt engineering based on a human VOT study \citep{calfee2001} to quantify the VOT of the tested LLMs and its sensitivity to transportation contexts.
+Furthermore, we compare the VOT of LLMs and humans both qualitatively and quantitatively to gain insight into their similarities and differences.
+Our results indicate a high degree of behavioral similarity between the LLMs and humans on VOT, and demonstrate that the LLMs exhibits significant human-like sensitivity to transportation contexts.
+Additionally, our analysis reveals that the LLMs exhibits strong internal consistency across different travel contexts.
+However, we also discover that the characteristics of different models exhibit clear discrepancies, where the travel context sensitivity of some LLMs is not as pronounced as that of human travelers, particularly in the income elasticity of VOT.
+To our knowledge, this is the first study to systematically analyze LLMs' valuation of travel time.
+Our findings offer new insights into the internal value of LLMs and their alignment with humans in terms of travel simulation, thereby contributing to a fundamental understanding of LLM behaviors in transportation and offering new practical implications for their future applications.

-The remainder of this paper proceeds as follows. \Cref{sec:LR} provides a review about existing studies of the behavior of LLMs. \Cref{sec:method} describes the methodology and experimental design, and the results and findings are presented in \Cref{sec:results}. \Cref{sec:conclusion} concludes the paper and outlines avenues for future research.
+The remainder of this paper proceeds as follows. \Cref{sec:LR} first reviews the existing literature on LLM behavior, establishing the current state of knowledge and identifying the key research gaps this study addresses. \Cref{sec:method} then details our experimental methodology, including the full factorial design, the prompting framework, and the analytical models used to quantify the VOT of LLMs. \Cref{sec:results} presents and discusses the core findings from our analysis.
+Finally, \Cref{sec:conclusion} concludes by summarizing the study's contributions, discussing their implications, and outlining promising avenues for future research.